Vaishnavishatagopam77/Energy_Consumption/README.md

 # Residential Energy Prediction

-Welcome to the Residential Energy Consumption Prediction project – now adapted and documented by **Sreeja indrala**.
+Welcome to the Residential Energy Consumption Prediction project – now adapted and documented by Vaishnavi

 > Forked and enhanced from the original [project](https://github.com/nipun-goyal/Residential-Energy-Consumption-Prediction).